dan-nagle/h2m/README.txt

 During translation, the Clang abstract syntax tree is used to assemble information about the header file.
 Clang is a very strict compiler and will often generate warnings about the C code during this phase.
-Standard Clang options can be specified.
+Standard Clang options can be specified to control the compilation process and silence warnings.

 The h2m Autofortran tool was envisioned by Dan Nagle and completed at NCAR by Sisi Liu and revised by Michelle Anderson and